AriFordsham/GHCWiki/supercompilation.md

   - **No**: then need to keep the libraries
     But it's not clear that we can *always* inline *everything*.
 For example things with `unsafePerformIO`.

+    - Perhaps the things we can not inline should be put in the same module?

 - Can we improve the homeomorphic embedding so that append xs xs is not embedded in append xs ys?